 Although a lot of important developments have occurred in the hair loss world in the past several weeks, I have not been excited by most of them.
 I did not think any of the below warranted a separate post.

-— A few days ago, the New York Times had a fairly detailed and interesting article on hair loss, with the added bonus that for once the focus was largely on women’s hair loss.
+— A few days ago, the New York Times had a fairly detailed and interesting article on hair loss, with the focus largely being on women’s hair loss.
 The article includes quotes from well known experts frequently mentioned on this blog such as Dr. Joseph Greco, Dr. Carlos Wesley and Dr. Angelo Christiano.
 It seems like Dr. Christiano has helped start a company (called Rapunzel of course!) where she will focus on hair multiplication via cell culturing.
-I am not too excited about this as yet since clinical trials are 1-2 years away, and in essence this is yet another “cure is five years away” type venture (and even that timeline is optimistic based on the assumptions that she raises the requisite funds at regular intervals and that each stage of clinical trials progresses as planned…which never happens in reality).
+I am not too excited about this as yet since clinical trials are 1-2 years away, and in essence this is yet another “cure is five years away” type venture (and even that timeline is optimistic based on the assumptions that she raises the requisite funds and that each stage of clinical trials progresses as planned).
 The one redeeming factor is that Dr. Christiano is very passionate about helping women with hair loss, perhaps largely because she also suffers from hair loss and wears a wig.

 — The other interesting item from the above mentioned New York Times article was an explanation on why Latisse (Bimatoprost) will probably not work as well on the head as it does on eyelashes.
 According to the Cleveland Clinic’s Dr. Melissa Piliang, a well known hair loss researcher and dermatologist, Latisse works by shifting hair that is in a resting phase into hair that is in a growth phase.
 However, while 70 percent of eyelash hair is usually in resting phase, only 10-20 percent of scalp hair is usually in resting phase.
 I wonder if that 10-20 percent potential new growth is enough to make Bitamoprost at least as good as Minoxidil when it comes to scalp hair regrowth?